LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Introduction

 Finally, we define two longitudinal error tolerant metrics, LET-3D-AP and LET-3D-APL.
-First, the metric LET-3D-AP is the average precision based on the counts of \TP's, \FP's, and \FN's.
-Note that this metric does not penalize any corrected longitudinal localization errors.
-This metric is therefore comparable to the original 3D\,AP metric, but with more tolerant matching criteria.
-In contrast to this, the metric LET-3D-APL penalizes longitudinal localization errors by scaling the precision using the longitudinal affinity.
+First, the metric LET-3D-AP is the AP on matching results using proposed method.
+Note that this metric does not penalize any corrected errors and is therefore comparable to the original 3D\,AP metric, but with more tolerant matching.
+In contrast to this, the metric LET-3D-APL penalizes longitudinal localization errors by scaling the precision.

-We evaluate the proposed metrics on the Waymo Open Dataset~\cite{sun2020scalability}.
-Our experimental results suggest that they reflect object detection performance in a more meaningful way.
-Specifically, we observe that our metrics reward many reasonable detections that are penalized when using regular metrics.
-Figure~\ref{fig:teaser} visually compares 3D\,AP to our proposed metrics.
+To evaluate the proposed metrics, we extended the existing Waymo Open Dataset~\cite{sun2020scalability} by (1) creating a new dedicated test set of 80 segments (80,000 images) with LiDAR data redacted, (2) providing camera-synchronized 3D box labels for the entire dataset, eliminating the camera/label synchronization gap.
+Waymo included these extensions as part of the Waymo Open Dataset 3D Camera-Only Detection Challenge.
+The challenge remains open for submissions, and can be used to benchmark camera-only detection methods.